waynodiablo/Oystercard/pills/clojure.md

   (smugface))
   ```

 `when` is defined internally by the language in terms of `if` using macros.
-[Macros](http://www.braveclojure.com/writing-macros/) are a powerful feature of the language that are able to control the evaluation of code.
-We won't cover writing macros in this pill, but it's important that you know they exist.
+[Macros](http://www.braveclojure.com/writing-macros/) are a powerful feature of the language that are able to control the evaluation of code and we'll talk a little more about them at the end of the pill.

-## Naming things
+## Naming Things

 To do much useful work we want to name things.
 There are two other *special forms* that Clojure defines that allow us to name variables.

 ### Let

-The most common way of defining variables is with `let`.
+One way of defining variables is with `let`.

 ```clojure
 (let [x 5